 8. Learn a New Skill

-A way to pad out your CV and to become more attractive to employers is to learn a new skill!
-The internet is a great place to start to find courses and online learning platforms where you can begin learning a new skill today!
+A way to pad out your resume and to become more attractive to employers is to learn a new skill!
+The internet is a great place to start courses and online learning platforms where you can start learning a new skill today!

 YouTube is also a great platform where you can learn to cook, learn how to use Photoshop and pretty much anything you can think of!
 Using your own initiative to learn a new skill will give you something to talk to the employer about in an interview and will show your eagerness to learn.